vintasoftware/GPTBundle/README.md

-# AI Form Toolkit
+# GPTBundle

 Build and enhance your React forms with Artificial Intelligence.
 Integrated with Next.js server actions for maximum productivity.

-AI Form Toolkit facilitates adding AI capabilities to forms in React applications:
+GPTBundle facilitates adding AI capabilities to forms in React applications:

 - For your Product – autogenerate forms from existing content: checklists, surveys, exams, data collection, you name it!
 - For your Users – help users fill your product forms with AI-powered autofill capabilities.